cowboychicken/citybikesdata/README.md

 # CityBikes Data Dashboard

-An ELT pipeline designed to fetch data from the [CityBikes API](https://api.citybik.es/v2/) and integrate it into an analytical dashboard.
+An ETL pipeline designed to fetch data from the [CityBikes API](https://api.citybik.es/v2/) and integrate it into an analytical dashboard.

 ## Architecture